Gideon Planish: Plot summary

 At 50 years old, when fatigued with the never-ending demands of generating self-importance combined with his realization that he lacked substance and true gravitas, Planish has an opportunity to return to Kinnikinick College as its next president and allow him to finally begin to achieve something valid.
 Through a series of realizations by both himself and Peony, he remains in New York and daily regrets their decision.

+Reception

+William DuBois of The New York Times wrote that Lewis had "nailed his pelts on the barn door with a fine disregard for pattern, the jackal overlapping the mink, the Midwestern skunk cheek by jowl with the Park Avenue ermine" in the novel and that it was "a pleasure to applaud his return to the ring — to report that he is back in fighting trim, and swinging from the floor.
+The Kansas City Star wrote that while the novel was "certainly not Mr. Lewis's best", it was "even more certainly not his worst" and that with the novel, Lewis was "much more nearly back in the stride that made him one of the world's leading novelists."
+Joy Barnett of The Atlanta Constitution wrote that Lewis's "caustic comments on every phase of live are, as usual, stimulating" and that his "sharp perception and excellent style will undoubtedly make this book rank high among his other successes."